District qualifications for transportation include:

-Transportation will be provided to resident students (K-8) who are under the care of a child care provider at a location other than the student’s residence before and/or after the regular school day (excluding day care centers).
+Transportation will be provided to resident students (K-8) who are under the care of an in-home child care provider at a location other than the student’s residence before and/or after the regular school day (excludes commercial day care centers).
 In order to qualify both the child care provider and the child’s residence must qualify for transportation.
 Request forms must be completed.

 For questions on transportation eligibility, please contact the Transportation Department.